 Temporary mechanical traffic counters are placed at four rest areas for seven consecutive days per quarter.
 All of the four sample locations have counters placed at the exit (more accurate counts than at the entrance) of each rest area to count users traveling in both directions.
 All four locations have two counters for a total of eight counts.
-This measurement started in mid-April 2005, and the first four sample areas are Bloomsdale I-55, Conway I-44, Wright City I-70 and Dearborn I-29.
-Four rest areas will have permanent traffic counters installed, doubling the number of rest area counts.
+This measurement started in mid-April, 2005, and the first four sample areas are Bloomsdale I-55, Conway I-44, Wright City I-70, and Dearborn I-29

-A total of 35,623 vehicles visited the four selected rest areas during the seven-day period of the third quarter of the fiscal year 2006 compared to April 2005 (45,213 vehicles), first quarter 2006 (59,447) and second quarter (48,743).
-A seasonal decrease was expected with fewer off-season visitors, especially during the winter months.
-A rebound is expected in the spring with July thru September having the highest usage.
+A total of 48,743 vehicles visited the four selected rest areas during the seven-day period of the second quarter of the fiscal year 2006 compared to 45,213 vehicles during the seven-day period of April 2005 and 59,447 during the first quarter of 2006.
+A decrease was expected for the following reasons.
+First, the first quarter of the fiscal year 2006 occurs during the summer vacation season.
+Second, the actual count for the first quarter of the fiscal year occurred during the July 4th holiday.
+Going into the fall season, it was expected the visitors will be lower this quarter and a continued decline the next quarter, during the winter months.
+A rebound is expected in the spring.
 Continued tracking of these locations will help determine if these assumptions are correct.
 Monday remains the day with the least visitors progressing to Friday, the busiest day.